Grades 5 to 8

 Erie Day School’s Middle School education offers a personalized program for students.
 Its expanded academic curriculum encourages students to explore and pursue interests while fulfilling a challenging core curriculum.

 The Middle School environment is a set of mixed-grade-level classrooms offering English, mathematics, general sciences, and social sciences as well as programs designed to engage students in performing arts, visual arts, foreign languages, and athletics.
-Students may also take high school level geometry, algebra, biology, literature and foreign language classes.
+Students may also take high school-level geometry, algebra, biology, literature, and foreign language classes.
 By extending learning opportunities beyond the classroom, we are able to provide students with a rich, diversified education.
-Students explore museum exhibits, enjoy concerts, conduct online research and attend theater productions.
-Students in Grade 7 and 8 travel annually to the Shaw and Stratford Festivals in Ontario, Canada — participating in tours of the Well and Canal, Fort George and Niagara Falls, in addition to theatrical performances.
+Students explore museum exhibits, enjoy concerts, conduct online research, and attend theater productions.
+Students in Grades 7 and 8 travel annually to cultural destinations such as Boston, MA, and Washington, DC, among other regional locations.

 Course offerings are outlined in the document below.
 Among the listing is not only a set of requirements but also recommendations.
 At Erie Day School, we strive to meet your child’s needs and attempt to accommodate not only our academic graduation requirements but the interests of each child.

-SCIENCE: Life, Earth, Space, Environmental and Physical Science Courses; Chemistry and Biology
+SCIENCE: Life, Earth, Space, Environmental and Physical Science Courses including Chemistry and Biology

-MATH: Middle School Mathematics; Pre-Algebra; Introduction to Geometry, Trigonometry and Algebra; Algebra I (and Algebra II for advanced students)
+MATH: Pre-Algebra; Introduction to Geometry, Trigonometry, and Algebra; Algebra I (and Algebra II for advanced students)